AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 	![Developer options](../images/android_usb_debugging.png) ![Developer options](../images/android_usb_debugging_02.jpg)

-	If you do not see the **Developer options** on your device, you may need to enable them.
+	If you don't see the **Developer options** on your device, you may need to enable them.
 Find the Android **Build number** in the device's settings, and tap the build number seven times.

 1. In the Stingray Editor, use the **Connections** panel (**Windows > Deploy and Connect > Connections**) to set up a connection to the Android device: